 This edition

-The English text on this site is from the prose translation by Marjory Scott Wardrop (1912), which is in the public domain.
-The Georgian text follows standard editions.
+This site is a modern, bilingual way to experience Georgia's national epic, with stable stanza links for reading, sharing, and citation.
+The English text is from the prose translation by Marjory Scott Wardrop (1912), which is in the public domain.
+Wardrop's translation ends at stanza 1600; the poem's final stanzas are available only in Georgian.
+The authentic Georgian text is from the critical edition hosted at poetry.ge and is complete across all 1,670 stanzas.
 The site is designed for readable, accessible long-form reading with annotations, illustrations, and bilingual toggles.

 Accessibility